readthedocs/readthedocs.org/docs/user/guides/best-practice/index.rst

     Here is a set of best practices explaining and addressing these challenges.

 ⏩️ :doc:`Deprecating content </guides/deprecating-content>`
-    Best practice for removing or deprecate documentation content.
+    Best practice for removing or deprecating documentation content.

 ⏩️ :doc:`Create reproducible builds </guides/reproducible-builds>`
     Using Sphinx, themes and extensions means that your documentation project needs to fetch a set of dependencies, each with a special version.
-    Over time, this often means that documentation projects suddenly start breaking.
+    Over time, using an unspecified version means that documentation projects suddenly start breaking.
     In this guide,
     you learn how to secure your project against sudden breakage.
     **This is one of our most popular guides!**